CatboyDark/Eris/README.md

 // continue docker setup here

 ## Setup
 Congratulations.
 The hard part is over.
-You can breathe now.
+You may take a breath.

 - [Initializing](#initializing)
 - [Discord Bot](#discord-bot)